hbz/lobid-extra-holdings/README.md

 ## To run transformation workflow process the flux file with your current metafacture runner.

+For the transformations Metafacture is used.

+You need the current runner of metafacture fix release: https://github.com/metafacture/metafacture-fix/releases

+Paths in the following CLI commands may need to be adjusted.

 ### For test purposes run:

 #### Test transformation of MAB Data: